ThePix/QuestJS/README.md

 * No lag between turns
 * No need to support legacy games in the app
 * Authors can upload games to their own web site
+* Updates are far easier to publish without legacy support

 Alex had some experiments into this before he quit.
 QuestJS was hoped to convert a Quest .quest file to pure JavaScript.
 QuestKit was supposed to do pretty much the same as this.
 Arguably Squiffy is another attempt, being entirely JavaScript, though without a parser.